fiveorbs/wire/docs/container.md

 =================

-Autowiring works if all constructor parameters in the entire tree of a class's dependencies are objects of classes that don't expect literals like strings, arrays or numbers as constructor arguments.
-But there is a workaround: The constructor and all resolvers can be initialized with a PSR-11 container .
-It is used internally to resolve arguments that can not otherwise be determined by reflection.
-Entries in the container take precedence.
-This means that reflection is only used if the type of an argument does not exist as an entry in the container.
+Autowiring works if all constructor parameters in the entire tree of a class's dependencies are objects of classes that don't expect literals such as strings, arrays, or numbers as constructor arguments.
+Dependencies that expect objects that are instances of abstract types, such as interfaces or abstract classes, are also not supported.

+These are obviously huge limitations.
+But there is a solution: The creator and all resolvers can be initialized with a PSR-11 compatible container.
+It is used internally to resolve arguments that cannot be determined otherwise.
+Entries in the container have priority.
+This means: additional autowiring down the dependency tree will only be used if the type of a parameter does not exist as an entry in the container.

+!!! warn "Do not refuse to use the container"
+    Only in the simplest cases is a container not necessary.
+If only one of your dependencies requires a literal argument, you are doomed.
+So it is a good idea to always combine ***Wire*** with a container implementation.

 ## The Problem

-In the following example, the resolver would not be able to autowire the `Value` class because an argument to its constructor parameter `$value` that is of type `string` can not be determined:
+In the following example, the resolver would not be able to autowire the `Value` class because an argument to its constructor parameter `$value` that is of type `string` cannot be determined:

 ```
 --8<-- "container-problem.php:7"